linuxpadawan/wxl-cli-party/README.md

  * please no `nano`. i'll teach you vim! `vim`'s escape key is set to `jk`. on that subject.
  * there's no [`chattr`][4] on `aufs`.
  * creating new panes in `tmux` doesn't end well. stick to windows. you might find playing with the existing session(s) interesting. or you could nest a `screen` inside, just to mess with people.
+ * if you happen to lose a tmux pane due to disconnection, you can `C-b s` your way to it.
  * you should join the [party][3]. request read/write access once you're in.

 REPO